ZioMark-s-HUB/zm_WebPanel/README.md

 # ZioMark's VORP Web Panel 🚀

-This web panel provides a live view of your characters table from your VORP (GTAV) server database.
+This web panel provides a live view of your characters table from your VORP (RedM) server database.
 It allows you to monitor and manage character information in real-time.

 ## Introduction